Robert Clark, Ph.D.

-So, in addition to meeting future educators, Professor Clark also incorporates innovations into his classes.
+So, in addition to meeting with future educators, Professor Clark also incorporates innovations into his own classes.
 He has “inverted” his classroom — moving away from classic chemistry lectures and instead using class time for hands-on activities.
 The goal is to engage students and prepare them to be life-long learners who actively seek out information.

 “Students on the Science Olympiad executive committee dedicate hundreds of hours of their time,” Professor Clark says.
 “My goal is to mentor, advise, and connect — and to work with individuals when there are challenges.”